TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - If you quit now without saving, you'll still be greeted with autosave + last saved
         - And you don't have to worry about the
     - This with not deleting forgotten resources might be the simplest option

+- Add how many nodes were deleted in the description
+- I'd hide the arrow to communicate a layer is empty

+- quick_test-exclusive property: Respawn at team spawns
+    - Disable by default

+- Fix maybe how point markers are highlighted because the white aabb edge is completely invisible

+- we'll overhaul this anyway but we had an autosave during playtest
+    - but we did place spawns.
+Well, it's to be expected tbh
+    - Not a bug

+- Honor playtest spawns but maybe as respawn points only and spawn where the camera is?
+    - For quick_test, it is okay if all client players appear in the same place as host
+    - the host can anyway predict where their "enemy" is and it's a nice way of meeting in the same place
+    - It is also okay if the players respawn right where they died to keep the "fight" going
+    - with this, there's very little usecase for creating your own quick_test_spawns, but if you want, there's nothing holding you back
+        - position in layers will determine the first order of respawns likely
+        - by default they can only be used to *respawn* instead of spawn
+            - playtesting settings could have a tick to spawn at quick_test_spawn instead of camera center
+    - for now we could disable them
+        - nah maybe let's leave it but just rename it

 - Also think a bit if all this additional complexity is a better investment than several bandaids